 Dr. Liz Millward holds a BA(Hons) from Nottingham University, and an MA and PhD in Women’s Studies from York University.

 Her research interests are in the history and geography of women’s spaces, with a particular focus on the role of transportation and mobility in the development and spread of culture and community.
-She is the author of Making a Scene: Lesbians and Community across Canada, 1964-84 (Vancouver: UBC Press, 2015).
+She is the author of Making a Scene: Lesbians and Community across Canada, 1964-84 (Vancouver: UBC Press, 2015) and co-author, with Janice G. Dodd and Irene Fubara-Manuel, of Killing Off the Lesbians: A Symbolic Annihilation on Film and Television (Jefferson: McFarland, 2017).
 Her book Women in British Imperial Airspace, 1922-1937 (Montreal: McGill-Queen's University Press, 2008) won the Canadian Women’s Studies Association Annual Book Prize in 2010, and an Honourable Mention for the Wallace K. Ferguson Prize of the Canadian Historical Association.

 WOMN 1600 Introduction to Women’s & Gender Studies in the Social Sciences